 - Any letters or reply slips which need to be returned, can be given to the adults in the class.
 Parents and children are encouraged to check each day.

-- Your child will read daily and change their books in school once a week and we expect them to read at home with an adult as often as possible.
-The most important thing is that this is an enjoyable and special experience so that children really develop a passion for reading!
+- Your child will read with an adult in a small group every day.
+We expect them to read at home with an adult every evening.
+The most important thing is that this is an enjoyable and special experience so that children really develop a passion for reading.